abhirajb-4/weather-app/readme.md

-**Threading** : The data is fetched from operweather api at user defined intervals **Dominant weather** : Dominant weather of a city can be identified **Temperature data** : Different temperature calculations can be made **Alerts for temperatures**  : The User gets alerts by changing the background color of the container
+**Threading** : The data is fetched from operweather api at user defined intervals **Dominant weather** : Dominant weather of a city can be identified **Temperature data** : Different temperature calculations can be made **Alerts for temperatures**  : The User gets alerts by changing the background color of the container and also with notifcation at homme screen.

 ## Project Structure